HeadlightLabs/slate/slate/source/includes/oct-2018/_api.html.md

 <aside class="warning">
   The shared simulation servers will reset every 15 minutes.
 Resets will only take a second.
 This means bots and nodes will appear to jump suddenly every 15 minutes.

-  Your application should handle this gracefully!
+  Your application should handle the server going down very briefly every 15 minutes!
 </aside>

 <aside class="warning">